From Rio to Rome, a battle for selfie supremacy | Malay Mail

 Nearby, Elia and Chiara, two young Italians, took a selfie with their parents in the background... taking a selfie.

-On this day, as on most days, there is such a huge crowd at the fountain, immortalised by Fellini in “La Dolce Vita”, that tensions can mount.
+On this day, as on most days, there is such a huge crowd at the fountain, immortalized by Fellini in “La Dolce Vita,” that tensions can mount.

 In August last year, police had to separate two groups of tourists who had come to blows when they wanted to take a selfie at the same spot.